-The Global Changemaker Speaker Series presents André Picard, brought to you by the Canadian Academy of Nursing
+The Global Changemakers Speaker Series presents Karen Furneaux, brought to you by the Canadian Academy of Nursing (note: open to all CNA members)

-Members and Fellows of the Academy can use this exclusive opportunity to ask questions about what can and must be done to improve the state of care for Canada’s older adults and gain insight into the state of so many of the nation’s long-term care homes.
+Members of CNA and Fellows of the Academy can use this exclusive opportunity to ask questions about what can and must be done to improve resiliency.

 - Dr. Laurie Gottlieb, a Visiting Professor of Nursing Leadership, a recipient of the Order of Nurses of the Province of Quebec and an author